-October is here.
-Pumpkin spice, sweatshirts on cool mornings and fall color hinting in the hills.
-It is shaping up to be an awesome fall and we couldn’t be more excited.
+October garden chores are here!
+Pumpkin spice, sweatshirts on cool mornings, and fall color hinting in the hills.
+We couldn’t be more excited.
+August’s humid days are blissfully behind us, and we’re finding new energy in fall temperatures.
 What better time to be outside putting the garden to bed when the air is crisp and invigorating.
-Yes, you can have a winter garden, but the summer one needs a rest, so here are your chores for October.
+Yes, you can have a winter garden, but the summer one needs a rest.

-1. Buy bulbs, plant bulbs.
 You can plant bulbs now through November, as long as the soil is workable, but buy them now.
-Bulbs sell out fast.
-Store them in a cool, dry and somewhat dark place until ready for planting.
-The chilling times for different bulbs are listed below.
-For a pdf on forcing bulbs, click here.
+Bulbs sell out fast and store in a cool, dry, and somewhat dark place until planting.
+The chilling times for different bulbs are below.

 Chilling and Blooming Times For Bulbs